Graduate Program in Microbiology and Molecular Genetics

 - If effectiveness is below expectations, work with instructors to improve effectiveness

-- Periodic review of curricular offerings, degree requirements and assessment tools
+- Periodic review of curricular offerings, degree requirements and assessment tools by program faculty

 - In consultation with the office of the dean of the graduate school and/or the unit dean